 TFGBV refers to the misuse of technology to perpetuate violence, abuse, or harassment against women, children, and gender-diverse people.
 It can include acts such as threats, inciting gender-based violence online, harassment via digital communication, impersonation, disclosing private information (or threatening to do so), doxing, sextortion, trolling, unauthorized access to information or devices, manipulated images, mobbing (or networked harassment), stalking, and the non-consensual filming and sharing of intimate images.

-According to Women’s Shelters Canada data from 2018, more than 95% of domestic violence shelters in Canada served women who had experienced TFGBV.
+According to Women’s Shelters Canada data from 2022 (not yet published), more than 95% of domestic violence shelters in Canada served women who had experienced TFGBV.
 This high level of violence has been corroborated by a BC Society of Transition Houses 2020 survey of anti-violence services, which found that 88% of women had disclosed TFGBV.

 This two-year project is made possible by funding from Women and Gender Equality (WAGE) Canada.